urbanspr1nter/book-notes/Conceptual-Blockbusting.md

   * Example: Finding a needle in the haystack, but not continuing on to find the sharpest needle (if there is more.
 There could be more... but you don't know because you stopped!)
 * Habitual thinking is natural and our tendency to use when we are forced to make quick decision and answer.
 (System 1)
 * Conceptualization is the key to problem solving.

+## Chapter 2 - Perceptual Blocks
+* **Perceptual blocks** - Obstacles that prevent the problem solver from clearly perceiving the problem itself, or the information needed to solve the problem.
+* Stereotypes give us a lot of preconceptions which inhibit our ability to overcome perceptual blocks.
+* Stereotyping simplifies the brain's work.
+* STM vs LTM, or "short-term memory" vs "long-term memory" - LTM has 2 types:
+  * Explicit - Where we take more time to remember something.
+For example, a speech.
+  * Implicit - Where we recall things unconciously.
+For example, driving a car.
+* The things in STM eventually make their way to LTM if we act on trying to remember it for the long-term immediately.
+(Writing things down, repeatedly stating it, etc)
+* But the easiest thing to ensure things make it to LTM is to remember things by gaining context in what we are trying to remember.
+* We convince ourselves further to stereotypes and confirm our biases.
+That is, when faced with hard problems, we fallback to what we currently know, and sometimes that involves our stereotyped view on things.
+* We tend to try to solve problems based on our expertise.
+This leads to trying to solve the problem in the wrong way, or event attempting to solve the problem by only alleviating symptoms.
+* Restating the problem in alternate ways or reframing it with less restrictions may help with solving it.
+Even trying to solve the opposite problem helps.
+* When faced with a hard problem, one should not give too many constraints.
+* We tend to get blocked solving problems because we try too hard to stay within some _artificial constraint_.